 Dan Siebersma was library director from September 1989 to May 1992.

 In the next ten years library circulation doubled.
 Audiovisual collections grew from zero to more than 12,000 items.
 Meeting rooms were filled to capacity.
 Through a strategic planning process, the community expressed its desire for a technology center, more space for children's and young adult services, a designated area for an African-American collection, better accessibility for the disabled, and more meeting rooms.

 In 1995 the residents of Euclid recognized these needs by approving a bond issue for construction of an expanded facility to house these services.
 That facility is now a reality with 48,000 square feet on the original site.

-January 2013 Kacie Armstrong began serving as Euclid Library's Director.
+Kacie Armstrong began serving as director in January of 2013.
 At the same time the library began a refocus of its interior space.
 A total renovation of the interior created a new repurposed environment more in keeping with current usage of the facility.